-Maha Jweied is a Deputy Director for the Access to Justice Initiative at the US Department of Justice where she oversees the office's tribal justice and international work.
+Maha Jweied is a Deputy Director for the Office for Access to Justice at the US Department of Justice where she oversees the office's tribal justice and international work.
 Previously, she was a senior attorney-advisor at the US Commission on Civil Rights, a litigation associate at Arent Fox LLP, and spent time at Mizan Law Group for Human Rights, a legal aid office in Amman, Jordan.
 She served as a law clerk to Judge Shahabuddeen of the Appeals Chamber of the International Criminal Tribunal for the former Yugoslavia.
 Jweied received her J.D. from Columbia Law School, LL.M. from the London School of Economics, and B.A. from The George Washington University.

 Bob Bullock, Senior Counsel

-Bob Bullock is a Senior Counsel for the Access to Justice Initiative at the US Department of Justice where he works on a range of issues related to civil legal aid and criminal indigent defense.
+Bob Bullock is a Senior Counsel for the Office for Access to Justice at the US Department of Justice where he works on a range of issues related to civil legal aid and criminal indigent defense.
 He worked at the White House Office of Management and Budget (OMB) for six years on budget and policy issues related to criminal justice, among other things.
 Bullock first joined the Federal government as a Presidential Management Fellow at the US Department of Housing and Urban Development (HUD).
 Prior to that, he was a civil Legal Services attorney in North Carolina and California, specializing in housing and consumer protection law.
 He received his master's degree in public policy (M.P.P.) from UCLA, J.D. from UNC-Chapel Hill, and A.B. from Guilford College.

-Andrew Stanner, Senior Counsel
+Paul Killebrew, Senior Counsel

-Allie Yang-Green, Special Counsel (on detail)
+Allie Yang-Green, Senior Counsel

-Allie Yang-Green is a Special Counsel for the Access to Justice Initiative on detail through the Department’s leadership development program (LEAP).
-Yang-Green has been a trial attorney with the Department of Justice, Tax Division since 2008.
-During that time, she has been active with Tax Division’s Diversity Committee and DOJ Pan Asia, an employee affinity organization for Asian American and Pacific Islanders.
-Prior to joining the Department, she worked for the Legal Services of Northern Virginia and Polaris Project, an anti-human trafficking organization.
+Allie Yang-Green is a Senior Counsel for the Office for Access to Justice at the US Department of Justice.
+Prior to joining this office, Yang-Green was a trial attorney at the US Department of Justice, Tax Division.
+Prior to that, Yang-Green was a legal aid attorney handling family law, domestic violence, housing and consumer matters at the Legal Services of Northern Virginia.
+Yang-Green also worked for Polaris Project, an anti-human trafficking organization.
 Yang-Green received a B.A. in Ethics, Politics and Economics from Yale University and J.D. from University of Virginia.